 The bear, called the "Crazy for You Bear," is dressed in a white straight jacket with a heart, and comes with papers that say, "Can't Eat, Can't Sleep ...
 Diagnosis: Crazy for You!"

 The group insists the bear "stigmatizes persons with mental illness."
 The Vermont Teddy Bear company says it will stop selling the bear... after Valentine's Day.

 Former Adviser Now Faculty

-New York University is adding former Kerry campaign adviser Bob Shrum to its faculty.
+New York University is adding former Kerry campaign adviser Bob Shrum (search) to its faculty.
 He's leaving the political consulting firm he helped start, and will begin teaching courses in public service next fall.

 The school says his "vast experience ... makes him a perfect fit for NYU."

 Meanwhile, Reuters says Harvard University has hired a "fun czar" in hopes of getting its students to loosen up.
 The fun czar will help students plan parties and other social events.

 A school official says, "the kids work very, very hard here."
 But, she insists, "they worked very, very hard before they got here ...
 It's not us: They arrived needing help having fun."

 — FOX News' Michael Levine contributed to this report